 Oh shut up you crybaby.

-Readers may have to be logged-in the comments, but these moronic comments are still available on the website as of the date of this post.
+Readers may have to be logged-in to read the comments, but these moronic comments are still available on the website as of the date of this post.
 The fact is that philly.com supposedly monitors comments before they are published.
 It is unacceptable that a major news organization is uneducated enough about the disability community to display these types of comments.
 Many are equivalent to racist remarks that never would have been published.

 To be fair, several people have pointed out the wasteland that is the comments section of the philly.com and similar websites.
 And many of the people commenting obviously lack the ability to read.
 Yet, these type of comments would not have been tolerated by any other community.
 It wouldn’t have taken a reader to report the abuse.
 In fact, they likely would have sparked reaction from “community leaders” and follow-up articles.